DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 More information about all these settings can be found [here](https://talktech.info/2022/02/06/raspberry-pi-imager/).

-Click SAVE when you are done, and then click WRITE to begin burning the image to the SSD.
+- Click SAVE when you are done
+- Click WRITE to begin burning the image to the SSD.
 It'll take a few minutes.

-More detailed instructions on completing this step are [here](/docs/rpi_setup_step3_write_os.md).
+*Need more help completing Step 3?
+Click [here](/docs/rpi_setup_step3_write_os.md) for detailed step-by-step instructions.*

 ## STEP 4 - Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on